robertlupinek/rh-ex407/README.md

 ## Adhoc commands

-Create a bash script in /home/carlton/ansible/adhoc.sh that does the following:
+Create a bash script in /home/carlton/ansible/adhoc.sh that does the following to `all` hosts:

 - [ ] Put the following contents in /etc/motd
 ```